andOlga/rampatch/README.md

 This repository contains unofficial "patches" for [@DavidXN](https://github.com/davidxn)'s various RAMP projects.

-These are intended to get the games to be compatible with the latest versions of GZDoom engine.
+These are intended to get the games to be compatible with the latest versions of GZDoom engine. **There are no fixes to individual maps that are unfinishable or otherwise broken, but do not prevent the game from running.**

 On top of that, I have added the convenient "back to hub" feature from 2024 into past RAMPs.

 The full patched games can be downloaded on the [Releases](../../releases) page.
 The release versions correspond to the versions of GZDoom they were tested on.